One-dimensional scaling limits in a planar Laplacian random growth model

-As we seek results which do not strongly depend on the choice of regularisation parameter, part of our objective is to identify the minimal value of $\eta$ for which there exists some $\sigma_0$ (dependent on $\capc$ and $\eta$) such that, provided $\parsig<\sigma_0$, with high probability each particle lands on the tip of the previous particle.
+As we seek results in this paper which do not strongly depend on the choice of regularisation parameter, part of our objective is to identify the minimal value of $\eta$ for which there exists some $\sigma_0$ (dependent on $\capc$ and $\eta$) such that, provided $\parsig<\sigma_0$, with high probability each particle lands on the tip of the previous particle.

 The following is the main result of the paper and shows that the $\mathrm{ALE}(0,\eta)$ model exhibits a phase transition at $\eta=1$ in the genealogy of the growing cluster in the small-particle limit.
-See Theorem \ref{slitstheorem} for a complete statement and proof, in particular we give sufficient conditions on $\gamma$.
+See Theorem \ref{slitstheorem} for a complete statement and proof; in particular we give sufficient conditions on $\gamma$.